kalpP/Vacation_Scheduler/README.md

-# slack_bot
+# Vacation Scheduler
-A vacation scheduler bot for python
+A Slack bot for scheduling/managing vacations

 **Instructions**: